10 Best Waterless Cat Shampoos: 2023 Reviews & Top Picks

 Suitable for adult cats aged 12 weeks or older, this shampoo does have a strong smell.
 This can prove useful for cats that get messy but could be unnecessary for cleaner and fastidious cats.
 A strong smell is enough to deter some cats from future use.

-The shampoo is expensive, but it is easy to apply, contains sympathetic ingredients, and does a good job of cleansing.
+The dry shampoo for cats is expensive, but it is easy to apply, contains sympathetic ingredients, and does a good job of cleansing.
 It is a shame about the strong smell, which may be enough to put some owners and cats off using it.

 2. Burt’s Bees For Cats – Best Value